Asian leaders have played down tensions over the South China Sea in a carefully worded summit statement In Vientiane, Laos.

 The Philippines released photographs and a map showing what it said was an increased number of Chinese vessels near the disputed Scarborough Shoal, which China seized after a standoff in 2012.

-Its defence ministry expressed "grave concern" that Chinese boats were preparing to build structures at the shoal.
+Its defence ministry expressed “grave concern” that Chinese boats were preparing to build structures at the triangle-shaped chain of reefs and rocks.

 The Philippine move came after a dispute with the US, its former colonial power.
 The mood soured when new President Rodrigo Duterte insulted Obama using a vulgar term on Monday, prompting the cancellation of a meeting between them.